Deals2 min read

 Car loan paperwork and keys on a dealership desk

-May is one of the better months for financing deals.
-Memorial Day weekend is the spring's flagship sales event, and most manufacturers stack bonus cash or subsidized APR on top of regular programs through the end of the month.
-Below are the strongest APR programs on new vehicles available right now.
+May is one of my favorite months to point financing-minded buyers at.
+Memorial Day weekend is the spring's flagship sales event, and most manufacturers stack bonus cash or subsidized APR on top of regular programs through month-end.
+Below are the strongest APR programs on new vehicles I'm seeing right now.
+All are for well-qualified buyers (typically 720+ credit); rates for lower scores will be higher.
+Programs expire May 31 unless noted.

 0% APR offers